EU expects to receive over 400m vaccine doses by end of June

 So far, only Pfizer, Moderna and AstraZeneca have applied for and received authorisation from the European Medicines Agency.
 Johnson & Johnson has indicated it hopes to be in a position to apply for approval this month.

-Previously, the European Commission told member states there would be enough vaccines to inoculate 70 per cent of their populations “by summer”, though the precise date was left unclear and the goal was indicated by some officials to mean by the end of summer.
+Previously, the European Commission told member states there would be enough vaccines to inoculate 70 per cent of the adult populations “by summer”, though the precise date was left unclear and the goal was indicated by some officials to mean by the end of summer.

 Overall, the bloc has booked up 2.3 billion doses of vaccines, including 400 million from Johnson & Johnson, 600 million from Pfizer, 400 million from AstraZeneca and 160 million from Moderna.